Mboubaker/OS1-128-/NeRFW.md

 # NeRF in the Wild :Neural Radiance Fields for Unconstrained Photo Collections

-The NeRF implementation expects initial camera parameters to be provided in a transforms.json file in a format compatible with the original NeRF codebase. with the script, scripts/colmap2nerf.py, you can use it to process a video file or sequence of images, using the open source COLMAP structure from motion software to extract the necessary camera data.
+The NeRF implementation expects initial camera parameters in a format compatible with the original NeRF codebase. with the script, scripts/colmap2nerf.py, you can use it to process a video file or sequence of images, using the open source COLMAP structure from motion software to extract the necessary camera data.

 ## Preparing new NeRF datasets :